 Destiny's enemy races

-As well as choosing what race you are, Destiny also allows players to choose from a set of distinct classes.
-What you choose shapes how you’ll play, so it’s important to know which one is for you.
+As well as choosing what race you are, Destiny also allows players to choose from a set of classes, each with different abilities and roles.
 Here’s what’s on offer:

 The Hunter is the class you want to choose if you value agility above sheer power.
 These rogues are the fastest Guardians and are also equipped with a blade for close-quarters.
 These hooded assassins are as distinct in look as they are in ability, with their unique cloaks setting them apart from other classes.
 Hunter sub-classes include Bladedancer, Gunslinger, and Nightstalker.